Current Projects & Initiatives

 Edgefield Hotel

-In 2017, an Edgefield citizen donated the town’s historic hotel to Preservation SC.
-The original hotel, known as the "Planters Inn", was built in 1813 and later burned and rebuilt in 1919 to what we see today.
-We are pleased to share that we are working with developers and the Town in bringing this building back to life.
+In 2017, an Edgefield citizen donated the town’s historic hotel to PSC.
+The original hotel, known as the "Planters Inn", was built in 1813 later burned and rebuilt in 1919 to what we see today.
+We are working with developers and the Town in bringing this building back to life.

 The Latest Headlines + Happenings